pokanop/nostromo/README.md

 `nostromo` can potentially help you build complex tools in a declarative way.
 Tools commonly allow you to run multi-level commands like `git rebase master branch` or `docker rmi b750fe78269d` which seem clear to use.
 Imagine if you could wrap your aliases / commands / workflow into custom commands that describe things you do often.

-With `nostromo` you can take some aliases like these:
+With `nostromo` you can take aliases like these:
 ```sh
 alias ios-build='pushd $IOS_REPO_PATH;xcodebuild -workspace Foo.xcworkspace -scheme foo_scheme'
 alias ios-test='pushd $IOS_REPO_PATH;xcodebuild -workspace Foo.xcworkspace -scheme foo_test_scheme'